A Risk Assessment Framework to Evaluate Effects of Offshore Wind Farms on the California Upwelling Ecosystem

 Environmental Sustainability

-The agreement will identify the level of risk from floating offshore wind development on atmospheric and oceanographic circulation and the resulting effect on upwelling off the California coast.
-Upwelling is an essential process
+The agreement identified the potential effects from floating offshore wind development on atmospheric and oceanographic circulation and the resulting effect on upwelling off the California coast.
+Upwelling is an essential ecosystem process in the California Current.

 Key Project Members